awsdocs/amazon-lex-developer-guide/doc_source/lambda-input-response-format.md

   The `message` and `responseCard` fields are optional\.
 If you don't provide a message, Amazon Lex uses one of the bot's clarification prompts\.
+If there is no clarification prompt defined, Amazon Lex returns a 400 Bad Request exception\.

   ```
   {